 |Epson Perfection V330 photo||04B8: 0142|

 Unable to unmount the redirected USB disk.
 For the access control of all USB disks redirected from Citrix Workspace app, the Linux VDA manages all these devices under administrative privilege to ensure that only the owner can access the redirected device.
 As a result, the user cannot unmount the device without the administrative privilege.

 File lost when you stop redirecting a USB disk.
 If you redirect a USB disk to a session and try to modify it (for example, create some files on the disk), then stop redirecting it immediately using the toolbar of Citrix Workspace app, the file you modified or created can be lost.
 This issue occurs because when you write data to a file system, the system mounts the memory cache in the file system.
 The data is not written to the disk itself.
 If you stop redirecting using the toolbar of Citrix Workspace app, there is no time remaining for the data being flushed to the disk, which results in lost data.
 To resolve this issue, use the sync command in a terminal to flush data to the disk before stopping USB redirection.

 A kernel building error might occur on specific kernels of Ubuntu 16.
-The error reads implicit declaration of function ‘copy_to_user’ as shown below:
+The error reads implicit declaration of function ‘copy_to_user’, see the following screen capture:

 The error occurs due to header file changes in the kernels.
 As a workaround, add the #include <linux/uaccess.h> line to the